 National Institute for Certification in Engineering Technologies (NICET)

 The NICET provides certification programs for laboratory and field concrete construction professionals with varying skill levels.
-Specific NICET certification training programs include Construction Materials Testing and Transportation, Highway Materials, both offering a progression of skills-based certifications from Level I to Level IV as shown below.
-This information in the table is from NICET's Program Detail Manual on Construction Materials Testing … Asphalt, Concrete, Soils and is subject to change by year's end based on modifications to NICET's testing structure as discussed below.
+Specific NICET certification training programs include Construction Materials Testing and Highway Construction Inspection, both offering a progression of skills-based certifications from Level I to Level IV as shown on their respective information pages.
+This information in the table is from NICET's Program Detail Manual on Construction Materials Testing … Asphalt, Concrete, Soils.

 |Designation||Minimum Work |